Peace Like a River: Synopsis

 One day while he is near the barn, Reuben sees a figure on a horse atop a hill and instantly recognizes it as Davy.
 Despite his troubled lungs, Reuben decides to hike up the snowy hill and reunite with his brother.
 After some convincing, Davy reluctantly agrees to show Reuben where he is living.
-A man by the name of Jape Waltzer owns—even this is put into question—the small cabin where Davy is living and also has a young girl named Sara that he intends to marry once she is old enough.
-He has taken in Davy, which was kind, but is a cruel man and the antithesis of Jeremiah.
+A man by the name of Jape Waltzer owns—even this is put into question—the small cabin where Davy is living and also has a young girl named Sara that Mr. Waltzer intends to marry once she is old enough.
+He has taken Davy in, which was kind, but he is a cruel man and the antithesis of Jeremiah.
 After he sees this, Reuben is conflicted about telling anyone about Davy's whereabouts, but Davy makes him promise to keep it a secret.

 Andreeson, hot on the case, goes missing during a snowstorm, and Reuben theorizes that Waltzer lured the federal agent away from the nearby town to kill him.
 Because of this, Reuben tells Jeremiah.
 As a result, a search party attempts to find Waltzer and Davy, but nothing comes of it.
 The Lands and Roxanna eventually move back home and rent a farm; soon after, Jeremiah and Roxanna are married.
 Life returns to normal until Davy shows up one night with Sara in a car he stole from Waltzer.
 The family reconnects that night, knowing that Davy will have to leave the following day.

 As Davy prepares to leave the next morning, Waltzer shoots from where he had been waiting, hitting both Jeremiah and Reuben.
 As the commotion continues, Reuben describes a beautiful meadow where he and Jeremiah meet, presumably heaven, with his dad laughing and then drifting away in a river.
 Reuben wakes up to find himself alive, Jeremiah dead, Davy gone, and Waltzer never to be seen again.
 The narrative jumps forward in time, explaining that Roxanna continued to raise them and Sara stayed on the farm.
 Swede, with her flair for drama and love of literature, became a famous writer, Davy escaped to Canada, and Reuben happily married Sara.